 Master Encryption Key

-The Master Encryption Key in Altaro is utilised to encrypt the backups using AES 256-bit.
+The Master Encryption Key in VM Backup is utilised to encrypt the backups using AES 256-bit.
 It's used if you choose to encrypt the local backups from the 'Advanced Settings' screen, while if you're configuring offsite copies it must be used as offsite copies must be encrypted.

 Scheduled Test Drills